-From the moment they arrive on campus, your student will explore new subjects, meet new people and begin the transformation into becoming a college student.
-Being at college doesn't mean they no longer need their families.
-But they do need different things from you than they have before, and your influence remains strong.
-It's important for you to stay connected and involved.
-Here are some tips for preparing your student for college:
+From the moment they arrive on campus, your student will explore new subjects, meet new people and begin the pro-cess of becoming an independent college student.
+Although being at college doesn’t mean they no longer need their families, your student will need different things from you now than they have before.
+Your influence remains strong, and it’s important for you to stay connected and involved.

 Have you talked with your student about drinking and drugs?
-Recreational marijuana is legal in Washington, but not permitted on Whitman's campus.
-Underage drinking or drug use is a violation of the student code of conduct and could result in sanctions.
+Recreational marijuana is legal in Washington, but not permitted on Whitman’s campus.
+Drug use or underage drinking is a violation of the student code of conduct and could result in disciplinary action.
 But more importantly, drug use and drinking could put your student at risk physically, emotionally or academically.
 Talk with them honestly about your experience with substances, and let them know that they can talk to you about pressure they may be facing.

 Sex and consent are also major issues for college students.
 Sexual harassment and violence are absolutely prohibited.
 We want our campus to be safe for all students.
 Talk to your student about what consent means, how to know if they are in a risky position, and tactics for staying safe.

-You can help your student develop responsibility by encouraging them to seek out solutions to their problems.
+You can help your student develop resilience, autonomy and confidence in them-selves by supporting them and believing in their ability to make good decisions.
+You can help your student develop responsibility by encouraging them to seek out solutions to their prob-lems.
 Ask them what they think they should do to fix it.
 What have they tried so far?
 Who have they talked to on campus?
 You can use this book to advise them where they might start, but they need to seek out the solution themselves.
-This will empower them to become an independent adult.
+This will empower them to become an inde-pendent adult.

 Be open to new perspectives

 While attending college, your student might be exposed to ideas or perspectives that are different than your own.
 College is meant to foster different perspectives and expose students to broader and diverse ways of thinking and being.
-This can be challenging for students and their families.
+This can be challenging for stu-dents and their families.
 At Whitman, we teach students the importance of being open to new ideas, thinking critically and challenging their beliefs, but also how to engage in respectful dialogue.
-As family members, it's important to also be open to new ideas and not be judgmental.
-This can help your student come to their own conclusions and increase confidence in regards to their self-development.
+As family members, it is important to also be open to new ideas and reserve judgment.
+This will help your student come to their own conclusions and increase their self-confidence.

 If you feel that a student is in immediate danger, please contact the Dean of Students Office at 509-527-5158 or, if it is after hours, call campus security at 509-527-5777.